Job Search

 Apply Now

-If you are passionate about supporting children with SEMH needs and want to work as a Wellbeing and Learning Practitioner in a residential special school setting, please submit your application online.
+If you are passionate about supporting children with SEMH needs and want to work as a Wellbeing and Learning Practitioner in a residential special school setting, please submit your application.
 Visits to the school by appointment are encouraged.
-Interviews will be scheduled for shortlisted candidates.

 Key Responsibilities